 “What do you suggest?”
 Bolton asks more bravely.

 “We investigate the murder.
-No one will stop us,” Christophe assures them.
+No one will stop us,” Christopher assures them.

 “Do you expect the whole city to become a wall, shielding you from reality?”
 Shane asks more seriously.